Behavior

 Conduct extensive pain, sensory, motor, and cognitive behavioral testing.

 Kidney injury (KI) models are commonly used to study renal dysfunction.
-Kidney injury can be induced through several methods, such as bilateral renal artery occlusion, nephrectomy of one kidney, and occlusion of the contralateral kidney.
-MD Biosciences developed a pig model for KI, leveraging the similarities pigs share with humans in organ function and drug response.
-Pig physiological characteristics, such as comparable kidney size and function, enhance the relevance of this model in assessing renal dysfunction and testing potential therapeutic interventions.
+Injury can be induced through several methods, including bilateral renal ischemia/reperfusion and nephrectomy of one kidney followed by occlusion of the contralateral kidney.
+MD Biosciences offers acute kidney injury (AKI) models in both rodents and pigs, along with a chronic kidney disease (CKD) model in Göttingen minipigs, leveraging the similarities pigs share with humans in kidney size, organ function, and drug response.
+Together these models provide clinically relevant platforms for assessing renal dysfunction and testing therapeutic interventions across acute and chronic disease.

 The figures show blood creatinine and urea concentrations following KI increase over time indicating declining kidney function.